Chocolate Chocolate Chip Pancakes

 It takes fewer than ten minutes to learn how to make homemade chocolate pancakes, and then the sky is the limit on your chocolate add-ins!

 You really can’t go wrong when you’re adding chocolate to chocolate pancakes.
 One chocolatey bite and you’ll agree that you may never make plain pancakes again!
+Need further proof?
+Check out our double chocolate peanut butter pancakes.

 What’s in these double chocolate pancakes